karmaniverous/blog/_posts/2022-12-19-react-component-npm-package-template.md

 Try it.
 Not as easy to do from scratch as you might think.

+{: .notice--warning}

+I just refactored this template's file & export structure but haven't yet updated this documentaion.
+Everything works beautifully, and for a gist of the changes see the very similar [NPM Package Template](/npm-package-template).
+I'll bring this page in sync with the changes soon!

 So here's a plug-and-play
 [react component NPM package template](https://github.com/karmaniverous/react-component-npm-package-template) that offers the following features: